 Since this is a press action filter the bottle will be more and more difficult to press down as the filter dies.
 If you’re using this bottle on tap water this won’t be much of an issue, but if you’re planning on using it outdoors in the backcountry then you should keep this in mind and perhaps take a replacement filter or alternative filter product with you just in case.

 You can certainly carry extra bottles and filter water in one sitting, pouring the cleaned water from the Ultralight into other bottles.
-Some people also choose to do this same process, but filling a hydration pack instead.
-Still, a 24 ounce bottle may have weighed more and wouldn’t be considered “ultralight”, but it would have reduced refills.
+Some people also choose to do this same process but fill a hydration pack instead.
+Still, a 24-ounce bottle may have weighed more and wouldn’t be considered “ultralight”, but it would have reduced refills.